Manhattan Cocktail (film): Cast

+Music

+The film featured a theme song entitled "Another Kiss" that was composed by Victor L. Schertzinger.
+Victor Schertzinger also composed a song called "Gotta Be Good" that was also featured in the film.
+Both songs are sung by Nancy Carroll in the film.

 Preservation status

 Manhattan Cocktail is a lost film except for a one-minute montage sequence, "Skyline Dance" by Slavko Vorkapich, which was released in October 2005 on the DVD Unseen Cinema: Early American Avant Garde Film 1894–1941.